Article · Mar 27, 2026

 return coalesce(new, old) returns new on UPDATE and old on DELETE, satisfying Postgres’s trigger contract without branching.

-Attaching the trigger to a parent table
+Attach the trigger to each parent table

 create trigger time_entries_audit